automl/ConfigSpace/docs/source/API-Doc.rst

 3) ForbiddenAndConjunction
 --------------------------
-.. py:class:: ConfigSpace.ForbiddenAndConjunction(hyperparameter: Hyperparameter, value: Any) -> None:
+.. py:class:: ConfigSpace.ForbiddenAndConjunction(*args) -> None:

     The *ForbiddenAndConjunction* combines forbidden-clauses, which allows to build powerful constraints.

-    :param Hyperparameter hyperparameter: hyperparameter on which a restriction will be made
+    :param AbstractForbiddenComponent : forbidden clauses, which should be combined
-    :param Any value: This value will be forbidden

 Example::